cdrclbrs/blog/_posts/2021-05-21-ManagedServiceAccounts.md

 ![installserviceaccount](https://blog.lbrs.io/images/installserviceaccount.png)

+# Configure The services

-Now you can configure your service with the gMSA Account.
+Now you can configure your Web service or schedule tasks with the gMSA Account.
-AD is the master, if the account is destroyed, the service no longer works.
+remember: AD is the master, if the account is destroyed, the service no longer works.

 ![IISConfig](https://blog.lbrs.io/images/WebIIS.png)